ridsuteri/Awesome-Chrome-Extensions/JSON File Formatter/readme.md

 # JSON Parser

-- CAn Format teh JSON File.
+- Can Format teh JSON File.

 Try On this :